Sin City is much more than the Strip, from underground theaters to fusion restaurants, and dive bars to curiosity shops.

 But for those who prefer to take the occasional step off the beaten path, there are all manner of underground movie theaters, graffiti-adorned bars, multi-cuisine fusion restaurants and even a place to buy a human skull.
 Here’s a dozen spots that are definitely not Vegas as usual.

-.
+Amber Unicorn Books is one of Las Vegas’ oldest bookstores.
+The store stocks volumes from all genres—fantasy, mystery, biography, art, history, a large selection of cookbooks and an entire section of books on Las Vegas.
 The peaceful atmosphere and overflowing shelves invite visitors to take their time and browse.
 Amber Unicorn also offers store credit, so if you have old books you wish to trade for new (to you anyway) ones, this is the place.

 Restaurant, Restaurant with Rooms, American, Fusion, $$$

 Located on the far west side of Las Vegas, Americana offers creative dishes in a scenic location.
 The restaurant sits on the side of a man-made lake, where swans, ducks, and canopied boats drift past.
 Americana’s menu frequently changes with the seasons and unique takes on traditional dishes are a specialty—calamari is poached and grilled, served with hints of sausage and pepper, while fettuccine is topped with a poached egg dusted with edible gold.
 A half-price happy hour and all-you-can-eat Sunday brunch offer more opportunities for delicious.